taskworld/test-bed/README.md

 As our application grows, we notice that our test starts running slower and slower.
 __We found out that in our React component tests, we mounted the component but didn’t unmount it!__

-This causes hundreds of components that connects to a several legacy global stores to re-render itself, which slows each test down by ~0.5 seconds.
+This causes hundreds of components that connects to a several legacy global stores to re-render itself whenever the store triggers.
+This slows the store’s unit tests drastically — by about ~0.5 seconds per test.

 The solution?
-We monkey-patched ReactDOM so that we can keep track of all the mounted instance, and unmount them all before starting the next test.
-This also forces to keep all tests isolated.
+We monkey-patched ReactDOM so that we can keep track of all the mounted component instances, then we unmount them all before starting the next test.
+This also forces us to keep all tests isolated.

 ```js
 // spec-helper.js